 Private providers of man & van rubbish clearance like specialist clearance firms and skip operators, although likely to cost more than the council, will take all sorts of bulky waste (rather than just household junk) and, unlike council crews, their teams will collect from anywhere on the property.
 Plus they will be available at much shorter notice than the council and offer narrow arrival times, so you don’t need to wait around all day.
 Prices of one man bands may be cheaper than larger, professional organisations.
 But if you do opt for a one-man band always check they have a waste carrier license and their insurance covers them for waste removal.

 Many charities like British Heart Foundation offer a free collection service for good quality, genuinely resalable items (which for sofas and upholstered furniture also means having proper fire certification).
 So be sure to contact them if you have anything decent.
 But for the stuff that you know is actual rubbish, please don’t waste their or your time.

 Bulky waste essentially means any non-hazardous waste that can comfortably be lifted by two people.
-This includes builders waste, fly-tipped waste, bulky appliances (including domestic fridges), furniture, bric-a-brac, plasterboard, garden waste and household junk.
+This includes builders waste, fly-tipped waste, bulky appliances (including domestic fridges), furniture, bric-a-brac, carpet, plasterboard, garden waste and household junk.
 For waste licensing, health & safety and insurance reasons, most firms will not remove the following hazardous items: